sand dunes on the beach at Warnemünde with lighthouse in background

 Warnemünde train station is in a super convenient location, with the cruise port on one side, and the canal on the other.
 It couldn’t be easier to be environmentally friendly, folks!

-To the non-German cruise passenger, it might seem like the logical thing to do in Warnemünde is hop on an excursion to Berlin.
-But is two hours each way on a bus really worth it?
-I think not.
-There are plenty of things to see and do in this lovely little beach town.
+To the non-German cruise passenger, it might seem like the logical thing to do in Warnemünde cruise port is hop on an excursion to Berlin.
+If you’ve got the time and it’s always been your dream to see Berlin, then it truly is a wonderful city.
+But if that doesn’t float your boat, there are plenty of things to see and do in the lovely little beach town which don’t involve a road trip.

 The windswept beach